Algorithmic Shadow Spectroscopy: Introduction

 \section{Introduction}

 Quantum simulation is possibly the most natural use of quantum computers, with numerous potential applications in, e.g., understanding quantum field theory~\cite{latticeschwinger}, quantum gravity~\cite{jafferis2022traversable}, and may help us develop novel drugs and materials~\cite{cao2019quantum, mcardle2020quantum,bauer2020quantum, Motta2022}.
-The hope is that future quantum hardware developments will lead to scalable, universal quantum computers that can be programmed to simulate the time-evolution of any quantum system.
+The hope is that future quantum hardware developments will lead to scalable, universal quantum computers that can simulate the time-evolution of any quantum system.
 Many such Hamiltonian simulation algorithms are known, such as product formula or Trotterisation~\cite{berry2007efficient}, quantum signal processing~\cite{Low2017optimal}, qubitization~\cite{Low2019hamiltonian} or linear combination of unitaries~\cite{Berry2015} to name a few.
-The circuit depth of these quantum algorithms is only linear in the total simulation time, which is in stark contrast with the exponential depth of any generic classical simulation algorithm known today.
+The quantum circuit depth of these algorithms is only linear in the total simulation time, in stark contrast with the exponential depth of generic classical simulation algorithms known today -- thus promising a \textit{quantum advantage} in modelling systems of practical interest.

-Unfortunately, highly non-trivial measures for quantum error correction are still required to run these Hamiltonian simulation circuits: the technological overhead associated with even the simplest error correction schemes are prohibitive for the near future, e.g., a single logical qubit may need to be embedded into thousands of physical, noisy qubits.
-It is not clear whether or when future developments will lead to the fault-tolerant, universal quantum computers necessary.
-For this reason, significant attention has been paid of late to the following: \textit{can we use the Noisy Intermediate Scale Quantum (NISQ)}~\cite{preskillQuantumComputingNISQ2018a} \textit{machines for practical purposes}?